salesforcecli/plugin-signups/messages/shape.delete.md

 # description

-A source org can have only one active org shape at a time.
+A source org can have only one active org shape.
 If you try to create an org shape for a source org that already has one, the previous shape is marked inactive and replaced by a new active shape.
 If you don’t want to create scratch orgs based on this shape, you can delete the org shape.

 # examples